FrozenIronSoftware/FlynnStatus/readme.md

 Type: boolean

-If not set to a case-ignored true, No calls to modify DNS records on CloudFlare will be made.
+If not set to a case-ignored false, No calls to modify DNS records on CloudFlare will be made.
 Alerters will still be called.

 ### LOG_LEVEL